Uranium Mill Tailings Remedial Action: Current legislation

-In 1978, Congress passed Public law 95-604, known as the Uranium Mill Tailings Radiation Control Act, which attempted to remove uranium from inactive uranium mill sites that have been discontinued since the 1960s.
-This act does not apply to mills passed this era and instead allow the private owners to deal with them in any way they see fit.
+In 1978, Congress passed Public law 95-604, known as the Uranium Mill Tailings Radiation Control Act (UMTRCA), which attempted to remove uranium from inactive uranium mill sites that have been discontinued since the 1960s.
+This act does not apply to mills past this era and instead allow the private owners to deal with them in any way they see fit.
 As a result of this act, the Department of Energy located within Albuquerque, New Mexico created the UMTRCA Project office in an attempt to better carry out these projects.
 Around 97% of remedial action in all of these areas has been complete with 18 UMTRCA sites around the United States.